kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Since we are going to be doing exercises, each team will need two virtual machines.

 The following are two recommended models:
-* One based on Debian 9, running software servers and web applications
+* One based on Debian, running software servers and web applications
 * One based on Kali Linux, running attacks against software

 Read more about these at [https://github.com/kramse/kramse-labs](https://github.com/kramse/kramse-labs)